WHAT DOES LEARNING MEAN TO ME?

 A short snippet of HYPER ON Learning session that was held on November 8th, 2020.

 In 2016, I graduated from The Hague University of Applied Sciences where I studied Small Business & Retail Management, majoring in Small Business.
 I remember feeling completely lost - partially because it felt like a pretty generic study and I had no clue what I could do with my diploma, but predominantly since my main source of learning was not there any longer.
-It felt like I had to actively find new ways to learn and to stay up to date on the latest and greatest.
+It felt like I had to actively find new ways to learn and stay up to date on the latest and greatest.
 While I did not (and still don’t) watch the news too often for personal reasons, it really started to feel like a challenge.
-Yes reading books was an option, but not for me though.
-From a very young age I didn’t like reading as I used to be a very slow reader and being dyslexic did’t help either.
+Yes, reading books was an option, but not for me though.
+From a very young age, I didn’t like reading as I used to be a very slow reader, and being dyslexic didn't help either.
 Also, I had no idea what books I should read to “learn” new things, as I thought academic books were the only legitimate source of learning.
-It was my participation in Hyper Island’s Digital Innovation-traineeship in 2017 that helped my shift my way of thinking a complete 180.
+It was my participation in Hyper Island’s Digital Innovation traineeship in 2017 that helped me shift my way of thinking to a complete 180.

 Current ways I learn

-I have made it my job to help others learn to the best to their abilities.
+I have made it my job to help others learn to the best of their abilities.
 The classes I teach are designed in a way that will help each individual student thrive in their own way.
-The workshops and business course I create and facilitate, do the same.
+The workshops and business courses I create and facilitate, do the same.

 A journey without a destination